HISPlayer/UnityAndroid-SDK/hisplayer-api.md

 Override this method to add custom logic when **HISPlayerEvent.HISPLAYER_EVENT_PLAYBACK_BUFFERING** is triggered.
 This event occurs whenever an internal playback is buffering.

-#### protected virtual void EventEndOfContent(HISPlayerEventInfo subtitlesInfo)
+#### protected virtual void EventEndOfContent(HISPlayerEventInfo eventInfo)
-Override this method to add custom logic when **HISPlayerEvent.HISPlayerEvent.HISPlayer_EVENT_END_OF_CONTENT** is triggered.
+Override this method to add custom logic when **HISPlayerEvent.HISPlayer_EVENT_END_OF_CONTENT** is triggered.
-This event occurs whenever an internal playlist reaches the end of the list.
+This event occurs whenever an internal playback reaches the end of the video content.

 #### protected virtual void EventNetworkConnected(HISPlayerEventInfo subtitlesInfo)
 Override this method to add custom logic when **HISPlayerEvent.HISPlayerEvent.HISPLAYER_EVENT_NETWORK_CONNECTED** is triggered.